Understanding your electric bill kilowatt - hour explained.

-Stay informed and save money on your energy bill.
+Stay up to date and save money on your energy bill.
 By understanding what and how your electric company charges you at the end of the month, you can use it smarter and therefore save money.
 Here were gonna clarify and learn how to measure kW/h.

 How the electric bill price is calculated?

-Your electricity provider measure the electricity your house consumes in kW/h puts a price on that and after knowing how much kW/h you spend they know how much they have to charge you.
-In top of that many providers have a fixed rate by day, so even in your summer house if you don't spend energy you will pay something for the equipment they provided to you at the beginning of the contract (the device you have on your door), think of it like a rent.
+Your electricity provider measure the electricity your house consumes in kW/h (it stands for KiloWatt / Hour), puts a price on that and after knowing how much kW/h you spent they know how much they have to charge you.
+In top of that many providers have a fixed rate by day, so even in your summer house if you don’t spend energy you will pay something for the equipment they provided to you at the beginning of the contract (the device you have on your door), think of it like a rent.
 And lastly your country may charge taxes that will be charged by them too.

 A kW/h (KiloWatt / Hour) is a unit of energy.
 One kW/h, breaking it down it is 1000 watts spent over one hour.
 Simple as that.
 Lets see examples so you can understand it better: Imagine this two situations: